codess-aus/Intune-Training/README.md

 <p><img align="center" src="https://github.com/msandfor/Intune-Training/blob/main/assets/co-management-overview.svg" alt="Co-management architectural diagram"></p>
 <p align="center"></p>

+**If you are a Unified Support Customer then all the below Training and Labs are available for you.
+If you do not have Microsoft Unified Support - then you will not be able to access the Labs, but the learning path's are free**

 ## Core Learning Paths:
 | Resource | Length | Type | Summary | Importance |